alexdiwa/cocobuds/README.md

 * [Kaminari 1.1](https://github.com/kaminari/kaminari): Handles pagination for our search results
 * [Bootstrap Filestyle](https://rails-assets.org/#/components/bootstrap-filestyle): Cleans up appearance of file upload buttons using bootstrap/jQuery

-### 6. IN PROGRESS Identify the database to be used in your App and provide a justification for your choice. ###
+### 6. Identify the database to be used in your App and provide a justification for your choice. ###

 We used PostgreSQL as our database for a number of reasons.
 * It is scalable and can handle terabytes of data.